Chapter 5703-1 General Provisions

 (4) The delivery service company records electronically to a database kept in the regular course of its business the date on which the payment or document was given by the delivery service company to the person who signed the receipt of delivery and the name of the person who signed the receipt.

-(B) If the delivery service meets the above criteria, the delivery service company seeking to have a delivery service approved by the tax commissioner must fill out an application and return it to the department of taxation.
+(B) If the delivery service meets the criteria listed in paragraph (A) of this rule, the delivery service company seeking to have a delivery service approved by the tax commissioner must fill out an application and return it to the department of taxation.
 Upon verifying the information on the application, the tax commissioner will journalize the decision to deny or accept the delivery service.
 Such journal entry will be kept in the administrative journal entry volume.
 A copy of the journal entry shall be mailed to the delivery service company, the treasurer of state, and the board of tax appeals.
 The denial of a delivery service is subject to the same procedures as set forth in paragraph (C) of this rule.

 (C) If the delivery service no longer meets the above criteria, the delivery service company shall notify the tax commissioner that the delivery service no longer meets the criteria listed in paragraph (A) of this rule.
 The tax commissioner may also revoke the use of the delivery service if the tax commissioner finds that the delivery service no longer meets the above criteria.
 The tax commissioner shall send by certified mail a notice to the delivery service company whose delivery service the tax commissioner intends to revoke.
 That person shall have ten days from the receipt of the tax commissioner's notice to contest the revocation by requesting a hearing.
 The hearing shall be held within ten days of the tax commissioner's receipt of the request.
 The tax commissioner's determination on the revocation is final and is not subject to further administrative review or appeal.
 The removal of the product from the list of authorized delivery services will be reflected in a journal entry kept in the administrative journal entry volume.
 A copy of the journal entry shall be mailed to the delivery service company, the treasurer of state, and the board of tax appeals.